 4.3 Notice of Violation.

-Licensees notified that they have failed to meet regulatory requirements when NRC issues a NOV.
+Licensees may be notified that they have failed to meet regulatory requirements when NRC issues a NOV.
 NOVs may be sent to licensees as part of a package of documents which also includes a cover letter and associated inspection report.
-NOVs may be sent with a cover letter which refers to an inspection report that was distributed previously.
+NOVs may also be sent with a cover letter which refers to an inspection report that was distributed previously.
 An NOV should not be sent to the licensee in advance of the inspection report.

 Every NOV must be clear, so that there is little doubt that the licensee (or other interested reader) can understand the basis for the violation.
 The licensee may not agree with the NRC’s basis, but they must understand the agency’s position.